XinS0909/CV_ISLR_MTV/README.md

 </p>

 ### Contrastive Multi-task View-Semantics Recognition

+In the Multi-task View-Semantics Recognition stage, our goal is to train robust models on the synthesized multi-view sign data by disentangling viewpoint-specific and semantics-specific features.
+First, we utilize a cross-attention mechanism to separate viewpoint and semantic information from entangled sign language embeddings.
+Concretely, we construct triplets of skeleton samples: two sequences that share the same sign semantics but differ in viewpoint, paired with a third sequence that shares the viewpoint but represents different semantics.
+Then, we employ a multi-task learning framework that simultaneously predicts sign semantics and viewpoint angles.
+This design ensures that viewpoint features are treated as a distinct learning objective instead of being inadvertently entangled in the sign classification pathway.
+Finally, we apply contrastive learning objectives~\cite{schroff2015facenet} that align embeddings of similar viewpoints or semantics while separating mismatched ones.
+Our approach encourages the model to learn truly view-invariant sign representations, thereby improving generalization to unseen camera angles.

 <p align="center">
 <img src="Imgs/CMVSR.png" alt="Multi-View Test set (MTV-Test)." title="Multi-View Test set (MTV-Test)." width="1500">
 </p>